Chuhao-Li/bacphy/README.md

 To do list:
 - Raise warning or error if the sequence quality is low.
-- Raise warning if multi-copy of marker genes exists
+- Raise warning if multi-copy of marker genes exists.
+- Check dependency at the beginning.
+Ensure software version is as expected.
+- Test in other platform